 The key here is contrast.
-So I’m going to turn off all the lights in my room.
+So I’m gong to turn off all the lights in my room.

-This is so that there’s very little light coming from the background, which will make it easier for you to see any imperfections in your green screen.
+This is so that there’s very little light coming from the background, making it easier to see any imperfections on your green screen.

-Now that I have my lights off, I can see my green screen much better.
+I can see my green screen much better now that I have my lights off.
 But it still needs some work.
 Like right here:

-So the first thing we’re going to do when we correct this problem is just paint over it with some more green screen fabric.
-Now if you don’t have any more of this fabric, don’t worry because you can use anything really: curtains, sheets, whatever as long as it’s green and it covers the area where your gun is glowing red when you’re shooting at something on your video.
-Alright so that should help cut out some more light coming through our background and will give us a nice contrast to work with while we
+So the first thing we’ll do when we correct this problem is just painting over it with some more green screen fabric.
+Now, if you don’t have any more of this fabric, don’t worry because you can use anything really: curtains, sheets, whatever, as long as it’s green and it covers the area where your gun is glowing red when you’re shooting at something on your video.
+That should help cut out some more light coming through our background and give us a nice contrast to work with.

 Pistol Muzzle Flash

-Pistol Muzzle Flash (PMF) is an important and often overlooked aspect of shooting.
+Pistol Muzzle Flash (PMF) is an essential and often overlooked aspect of shooting.
 Pistol muzzles are typically very close to the shooter’s face, which is why muzzle flash is such a problem.
-It can be blinding and disorienting, causing the shooter to lose sight of his target which may result in a miss.
+It can be blinding and disorienting, causing the shooter to lose sight of his target, which may result in a miss.